grncdr/node-any-db/README.md

 	  }
 	})

-A connection pool has the following methods available:

-	// Exactly like conn.query above, but the underlying connection will be
-	// auto-released back into the pool when the query completes. pool.query(...)
+A connection pool has a `query` method that acts exactly like the one on connections, but the underlying connection is returned to the pool when the query completes.

-Transactions can be started with `begin`, in this example we stream all users and then apply updates based on the results from an external service:
+### Transactions

+Both connections and pools have a `begin` method that starts a new transaction and returns a `Transaction` object.
+Transaction objects behave much like connections, but instead of an `end` method, they have `commit` and `rollback` methods.
+Additionally, an unhandled error emitted by a transaction query will cause an automatic rollback of the transaction before being re-emitted by the transaction itself.

+Here's an example where we stream all of our user ids, check them against an external abuse-monitoring service, and flag or delete users as necessary, if for any reason we only get part way through, the entire transaction is rolled back and nobody is flagged or deleted:

 	var tx = pool.begin()

-	tx.on('error', function (err) {
+	tx.on('error', finished)

-		// Called for any query errors without an associated callback tx.rollback()
-		finished(err)
-	})
+	/*
+	Why query with the pool and not the transaction?
+	Because it allows the transaction queries to begin executing immediately, rather than queueing them all up behind the initial SELECT.
+	*/

-	tx.query('SELECT id FROM users').on('row', function (user) {
+	pool.query('SELECT id FROM users').on('row', function (user) {
 		if (tx.state() == 'rolled back') return
-		externalService.method(user.id, function (err, result) {
+		abuseService.checkUser(user.id, function (err, result) {
 			if (err) return tx.handleError(err)
 			// Errors from these queries will propagate up to the transaction object if (result.flag) {
-				tx.query('UPDATE users SET flag = 1 WHERE id = ?', [user.id])
+				tx.query('UPDATE users SET abuse_flag = 1 WHERE id = $1', [user.id])
-			} else if (result.deleteme) {
+			} else if (result.destroy) {
-				tx.query('DELETE FROM users WHERE id = ?', [user.id])
+				tx.query('DELETE FROM users WHERE id = $1', [user.id])
 			}
 		})
+	}).on('error', function (err) {
+		tx.handleError(err)
 	}).on('end', function () {
 		tx.commit(finished)
 	})